nvlannasik/devops-usecase/README.md

 # DevOps Usecases

-This repository contains the DevOps usecases that goal is to provide a ci/cd pipeline for a three simple backend services (User, Order, Product) that are deployed on a kubernetes cluster.
-The kubernetes cluster is a self hosted cluster on a microcluster of Raspberry Pi 4 Model B. The cluster is managed by ArgoCD and the ci/cd pipeline is managed by Github Actions.
+This repository contains the DevOps usecases that goal is to provide a CI/CD pipeline for a three simple backend services (User, Order, Product) that are deployed on a kubernetes cluster.
+The kubernetes cluster is a self hosted cluster on a microcluster of Raspberry Pi 4 Model B. The cluster is connect to the internet using Cloudflare Argo Tunnel.
+The CI/CD Pipeline is managed by Github Actions and ArgoCD.

 ## Project Structure